Sunghan11/Run-Kakashi-run/README.md

 * Start a game where-in a randomized environment will be setup.
 * Be able to select the background theme they would like to run in.
-* Collect currency to unlock different skins/characters.
+* Milestones to unlock different skins/characters.

 ## 3. Wireframes